dhis2/dhis2-docs/src/sysadmin/upgrading.md

 ## Upgrading vs. Updating { #upgrading-vs-updating }

-When we talk about **Upgrading** DHIS2, we generally simply mean "moving to a newer version".
-However, there is an important distinction between **upgrading** and **updating**.
+When we talk about upgrading DHIS2, we generally simply mean "moving to a newer version".
+However, there is an important distinction between *upgrading* and *updating*.

-Upgrading
+**Upgrading**
-:   Moving to a newer base version of DHIS2 (for example, from 2.34 to 2.36)
+:   Moving to a newer base version of DHIS2 (for example, from 2.34 to 2.36).
+Upgrading typically requires planning, testing, training (for new features or interfaces), which may take significant time and effort.

-Updating
+**Updating**
-:   Moving to a newer patch of the current DHIS2 version (for example, from 2.35.1 to 2.35.4)
+:   Moving to a newer patch of the current DHIS2 version (for example, from 2.35.1 to 2.35.4).
+Updating mainly provides bug fixes without changing the functionality of the software.

-**Upgrading** typically requires planning, testing, training (for new features or interfaces), which may take significant time and effort.

-**Updating** mainly provides bug fixes without changing the functionality of the software.
 It is lower risk, and we advise everyone to keep their version up to date.

 ## Before you begin { #upgrading-before-you-begin }